LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

           - `<name>` (e.g. Congressional oversight)
               - The name of the legislative subject term attached to a bill or resolution.
 - `<policyArea>`
   - Parent container for the policy area term attached to a bill or resolution.
-Each bill or resolution will have only one policy area term taken from a [list of 32 terms](https://www.congress.gov/help/field-values/policy-area) on Congress.gov.
+Each bill or resolution will have only one policy area term taken from [this list of terms](https://www.congress.gov/help/field-values/policy-area) on Congress.gov.
   - Note that prior to the 101st Congress (1989), terms outside of the list of 32 may be used as a policy area term for a bill or resolution.
 Projects are underway to standardize the terms during those congresses.
   - A `<policyArea>` element may include the following children:
       - `<name>` (e.g. Government Operations and Politics)